owkin/GrAIdient/Docs/Concepts/PLUGIN.md

 - `collectGradientsApprox` to evaluate gradient estimations during gradient checking
 - `getLossCPU`, `getLossGPU` to retrieve the loss indicator
-- `lossDerivativeCPU`, `lossDerivativeGPU` to initialize backward pass with the derivative of loss
+- `lossDerivativeCPU`, `lossDerivativeGPU` to initialize the backward pass thanks to the derivative of loss

 ### Custom "Merge" Layer

 Extend `LayerMerge2D`.

-The goal of such layers is to compute an operation that depends of 2 or more previous layers.
+The goal of such layers is to compute an operation that depends on 2 or more previous layers.

 They get access to the `getMergedGraph` API to help define the